ShahmirAlam/cse15l-lab-reports/lab-report-1-week-2.md

 Try some more commands:

 `cd ~`

 `cd`

 `ls -lat`

 `ls -a`

 `ls <directory> where <directory> is /home/linux/ieng6/cs15lwi22/cs15lwi22abc`, where the `abc` is one of the other group members’ username

 `cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/`

 `cat /home/linux/ieng6/cs15lwi22/public/hello.txt`

 ![](SS3.png)

-## Step # 4-Moving Files with scp
+## Step # 4 Moving Files with scp

 Now lets move files from your local machine to the remote server.

-Create a file on your local machine and then type `scp <filename> cs15lwi22zz@ieng6.ucsd.edu:~/` in the terminal from your local machine.
+Create a file on your local machine and then type
+ `scp <filename> cs15lwi22zz@ieng6.ucsd.edu:~/`
+  in the terminal from your local machine.

 ![](SS4.png)

-## Step # 5-Setting an SSH Key
+## Step # 5 Setting an SSH Key

 There is a way you can login to your remote server everytime without using your password.